percona/pmm_dump_docs/docs/export_dashboard.md

 # Exporting metrics for a specific dashboard

 PMM has many dashboards, and you may not want to export them all.
-Instead, you may prefer to export only a few of them related to the performance issue you are experiencing.
+Instead, you may prefer to export only a few related to the performance issue you are experiencing.

-PMM Dump supports the option `--dashboard` that allows specifying which dashboard name or names you want to export.
+PMM Dump supports the option `--dashboard` that allows you to specify which dashboard name or names you want to export.

 For example, to export only the "MySQL InnoDB Details" dashboard, use the command: